Basics

 Introduction

-In qualitative research, abductive reasoning emerges as a pivotal yet often misunderstood approach to logical reasoning and data analysis.
+In qualitative research, abductive reasoning is an often misunderstood approach to logical reasoning and data analysis.
 Distinct from the linear pathways of deductive and inductive reasoning, abductive reasoning offers a nuanced approach to understanding and interpreting complex phenomena.

 This article looks at logic-based abduction, outlining its principles and contrasting it with other reasoning methods.
-By exploring its unique steps, examples, and characteristics, you will gain insights as to the significance of abductive reasoning in research.
+By exploring its process, examples, and characteristics, you will gain insights as to the significance of abductive reasoning in research.

 Abductive reasoning is a key inference method in qualitative data analysis.